vanvalenlab/kiosk-console/README.md

 ## Copyright

-Copyright © 2018-2020 [The Van Valen Lab](http://www.vanvalen.caltech.edu/) at the California Institute of Technology (Caltech), with support from the Paul Allen Family Foundation, Google, & National Institutes of Health (NIH) under Grant U24CA224309-01.
+Copyright © 2018-2020 [The Van Valen Lab](http://www.vanvalen.caltech.edu/) at the California Institute of Technology (Caltech), with support from Shurl and Kay Curci Foundation, the Paul Allen Family Foundation, Google, & National Institutes of Health (NIH) under Grant U24CA224309-01.
 All rights reserved.